An old face

 "One of the few modern congress centres in Europe, that bridges the gap between history and modernity."

-Gerd Heise, HPP Senior Partner
+Gerd Heise, former HPP Senior Partner